Intel-bigdata/SSM/docs/small-file-solution.md

 Most existing solutions may solve part of the problems well, but may be not transparent to applications, or introduce non-trivial modification into HDFS.
 We’d like to propose a solution to solve these HDFS small files problems in the framework of SSM on top of HDFS, based on the ideas learned from existing approaches and industry experts.

 In this solution, we introduce the concept of container file.
 A container file is a normal big HDFS file with configurable threshold size, saying 1G, which can contain hundreds or thousands of small files.
-The mapping between small files and container file is maintained by SSM metastore.
 As for the format of container file, we may consider existing Hadoop file format.
 SSM metastore holds the mapping information between small files and container file.
 The mapping maintains small file id, container file id and index info.

 Design Targets
 ===============